robertorosero/pyhtonmig/Doc/library/pdb.rst

 .. pdbcommand:: l(ist) [first[, last]]

    List source code for the current file.
 Without arguments, list 11 lines around the current line or continue the previous listing.
+With ``.`` as argument, list 11 lines around the current line.
 With one argument, list 11 lines around at that line.
 With two arguments, list the given range;
    if the second argument is less than the first, it is interpreted as a count.

+   The current line in the current frame is indicated by ``->``.
+If an exception is being debugged, the line where the exception was originally raised or propagated is indicated by ``>>``, if it differs from the current line.

+   .. versionadded:: 3.2
+      The ``>>`` marker.

+.. pdbcommand:: ll | longlist

+   List all source code for the current function or frame.
+Interesting lines are marked as for :pdbcmd:`list`.

+   .. versionadded:: 3.2

 .. pdbcommand:: a(rgs)